Saturday, May 25, 2024

 I read a lot of autobiographies by hikers who've trekked the Appalachian Trail in the United States.
 Wouldn't that be great?
 Up to 6 months of hiking, living rough, ooh-ing and aahhing over a mother bear and her frolicking cubs?
 Getting real close to the cubs to take a photo....?

 I dont think we kiwis really understand all that much about animal predators (we understand fully about two-legged human ones).
 When I was on a hike just out of Sydney a few years ago, I sat on the grass beside a stream to eat my tomato sandwiches.
 Sydney-siders looked on me in horror when I happily recounted my day out.
-They screamed at me about snakes and red-backed spiders and, really, did I figure I had a charmed life?
+They screamed at me about snakes and red-backed spiders (slightly akin to the Katipo) and, really, did I figure I had a charmed life?

 Well, yes, I did actually.
 Dumb kiwi, eh?